 What causes test anxiety?

-Test anxiety is caused by being super stressed out about taking a test.
-It’s also caused by thinking about all of the negative things that could happen – such as forgetting how to answer questions, not knowing the answers, failing, etc. The ADAA–Anxiety and Depression Association of America–lists the following factors as likely causes of test anxiety:
+Anxiety is worsened when you focus on all of the bad things that could happen – such as forgetting how to answer questions, not knowing the answers, failing, etc. The ADAA–Anxiety and Depression Association of America–lists the following factors as likely causes of test anxiety:

 - Fear of failure